home future events past events photos life of brian

 In those early days an hirsute chap named Dave Mitchell was a partner with me in Club Off Road but we soon gave him a free transfer to some other upstart 4x4 magazine!
 Right from the start we had uniform red coats.
 As things progressed and we needed more people to help run ever bigger events the red coats were handed out as a badge of office and lo and behold Club Off Road's finest feature was formed, the Redcoats.
 Butlins may have got there first but they never got there better.
 The Redcoats have become synonymous with all that is best about what we do, mixing a friendly manner with years of off road experience.
 Redcoats have come and gone over the years, our current regular line up consists of Harry Haigh, Keith Bettis, Christine Fairey and Steve Wilson.
 Previous incumbents of this illustrious post over the years are Steven and Sharon Soame, Larry Byrne, Brian Leeson, Barbara Hellett and Jill Ramsell all of whom gave meritorious service before moving on to bigger but not necessarily better things.

 In addition to this merry band there are a whole raft of similarly minded 4x4 folk who regularly volunteer to help on our events.
-Rick and Sue Noyes, the brothers Braggins, Colin and Martin Jones, Ken Brindley, Darren McGuinness, Ian and June Herron to name but some of them.
+Rick and Sue Noyes, the brothers Braggins, Colin and Martin Jones, Ken Brindley, Darren McGuinness, Ian and June Herron, Mike and Diane Rosewell to name but some of them.
 They naturally have a Redcoat too.

 In 1994 Land Rover World came on the scene and naturally enough Club Off Road was their 4x4 activity club too.
 Club Off Road have been innovators right from the start, though I could never ignore the experiences made by 15 years of being heavily involved in the wonderful world of Land Rover clubs, the Pennine Land Rover club in particular.